facultyai/ipydataclean/README.rst

    Creating a data cleaning step on a column.

 You can also choose to fill in missing and mistyped values in your DataFrame with a Restricted Boltzmann Machine.
-This uses the sherlockml-boltzmannclean package.
+This uses the boltzmannclean package.

 .. figure:: https://user-images.githubusercontent.com/29061040/37828870-d096628e-2e94-11e8-9291-511fab3bdf7a.png
    :width: 40 %